tuengominh/tuengominh.github.io/_assignments/week-01-2-project-management.md

 <p></p>
 <p>After pushing, I still couldn't deploy my website properly on Fab Academy server.
 It seemed like the Bundler version required (2.0.2) is greater than the version in my <code>Gemfile.lock</code> (2.0.1 - checked the very last lines).</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/git-8.png" class="img-fluid w-100"/>
-<p>With the help from our instructor Oscar Gonzalez and Viktor Smari from the Code Lab, I solved this by adding this line <code>- gem install bundler -v 2.0.2</code> right before <code>- bundle install</code> in the <code>.gitlab-ci.yml</code>.
+<p>With the help from our instructor Oscar Gonzalez and Viktor Smari from Fab Lab Barcelona, I solved this by adding this line <code>- gem install bundler -v 2.0.2</code> right before <code>- bundle install</code> in the <code>.gitlab-ci.yml</code>.
 And I had my website deployed successfully!</p>
 <p></p>

 <h5>Managing size of the local and remote repositories</h5>